Communication Research and Biosensors: Insights from the ICA Conference

 3. Large-screen Media Consumption

 Communication researchers understand that media is often viewed in groups and depending on the group, an individual could have a very different response than if they were by themselves.
-One of the challenges of using biometric sensors is how to replicate the group viewing experience if the respondents are sharing the same media devices.
+One of the challenges of using biosensors is how to replicate the group viewing experience if the respondents are sharing the same media devices.

 Many attendees were able to experience the capabilities first hand of how to collect both eye tracking data and biometric data while watching content on a large LCD screen several feet away at the iMotions booth.
 By leveraging iMotions, current clients are already developing labs that more closely resemble the typical living room experience of viewing content in a group on a single large screen.